BillSchofield/checking-account/User-Stories.md

 As a bank teller, I want to open an account for my customer so that I can help them manage their finances.

 ### Acceptance Criteria
-When I submit my customer's application to Account Management
+When I submit my customer's application to AccountTest Management
 Then I see confirmation that my customer's account was created
 ### Notes
 The only information need for application is the account holder's name.
 Display their name as part of the confirmation